atillabirer/gbmbackup/README.md

 ### Quickest
 Self host the dapp as it is with only very minor frontend adjustment for branding and hosting the configuration file of the deployment.     >

 *For who* : Low costs experiments selling a few dozen items
 *Timeline of dev work* : A single day, assuming you already know how to send an NFT to a smart contract and are a full stack dev.
 *Necessary infra* : An amazon t2.small to host the node server.
 All the rest of the data come from the smart contract getting queried trough metamask by the frontend.
 *Drawback* : Due to being pure dapp, will not handle selling more than a few dozen items in total.

 ### Web3 EVM Marketplace
 Use our frontend as a guideline/modify it to accept data feed from your backend.
 Run it from a different subdomain/section on your website.
 The GBM dApp can also do direct fixed price sales, english auction, resale, etc...
 Pick what you want from the features.

 *For who* : Existing marketplace/projects wanting to add a standalone GBM feature while limiting cost.
 *Timeline of dev work* : Depend of your existing infrastructure.
 Between two weeks and a month, more if you want deeper integration with your existing services.
 *Necessary infra* : An indexer for all the NFT sold on your marketplaces as well as tracking the status of sales/auctions/deposits within the GBM dapp.
-A database cluster to servce those indexed data to the frontend instead of relying on the
+A database cluster to service those indexed data to the frontend instead of relying on the public web3 node, and making proper optimized DB requests instead of DDOS'ing loops to fetch/search existing auctions.
+And of course your normal frontend delivery infrastructure.
+*Drawback* : Frontend developement and polishing takes time.
+Making and hosting an indexer is not the simplest thing either.
+However, if you are an NFT project, you should already have the skillsets in-house.

 ### I'm neither of the above, what are my options ?